 13 GHOST POINTS

-Sun Si Miao (c.
-7th century) developed the concept of “Phlegm” as the cause of mental disorders, it’s treatment is said to transcend space and time!
+Sun Simiao a 7th century Chinese physician, of the Sui and Tang dynasty, developed the concept of “Phlegm” as the cause of mental disorders, using the Ghost points as a treatment, and this treatment is said to transcend space and time!
+His incredible contribution to Chinese medicine awarded him the title of China’s King of Medicine.

-Usually a set of 3 Ghost points is needled in one session.
+Usually a set of 3 Ghost points is needled in one session, think of each set as a prescription.

 “The four Trinities,” plus the 3rd Eye Point:

-In the 1st Trinity, there’s the initial build-up of “Phlegm”, characterized by the beginnings of psychological dysfunction and disorientation towards world, and sore throat.
-These points are used mainly for Heat and Wind conditions
+In the 1st Trinity, there’s the initial build-up of “Phlegm”, characterized by the beginnings of psychological dysfunction and disorientation towards world, and also a sore throat.
+These points are used mainly for “Heat” and “Wind” conditions

 Often used for inter generational trauma, spontaneous laughing for no reason.
 Associated with inheritance of ancestral genetics, as well as the human legacy: Humanity.
 Used for inappropriate laughter or crying.
 Epilepsy.
 Fatigue.